-K-5 Conduct Rules & Infraction Levels Guide
+K-5 Student Code of Conduct & Infraction Levels Guide

 Level 1 actions are non-violent.
 Level 1 actions do not necessarily pose a threat to the health, safety or property of others.
 Positive classroom and school-wide interventions and supports are used to address Level 1 actions.
 Students are not referred to an administrator for Level 1 actions unless they continue after appropriate intervention and support.
+In such cases, the referral to an administrator serves to help identify the most appropriate interventions available for the student.

 101.A.
 Tardiness to School: Arriving after the posted start time without a written, lawful excuse.